 Nesting boxes and shelves: Putting up nesting boxes gives cavity dwellers, those birds who would otherwise nest in natural holes in trees or in old woodpecker holes, a place to nest where trees are scarce.
 Different birds are attracted to different types of housing.
 Duncraft offers a complete guide to bird house types and placement on Duncraft’s Wild Bird Blog.
-Nesting shelves suit birds who don’t nest in cavities, but rather, build open cupped nests attached to branches of trees or in the crotches of limbs.
+Nesting shelves suit birds who prefer not to nest in cavities, but rather build open cupped nests attached to branches of trees or in the crotches of limbs.
 Robins and doves are two birds that readily use nesting shelves.

-Nesting materials: Putting out nesting materials such as cotton, moss, string and animal hair eases the nest-building process and may also help keep inappropriate materials such as plastic out of the nest.
+Nesting materials: Putting out nesting materials such as cotton, moss, string and animal hair eases the nest-building process and may also help keep inappropriate materials, such as plastic or dryer lint, out of the nest.

 Suet: Suet supplies busy parents with the energy they need for nest building, raising young and foraging for them.
 Any type of fat is beneficial.
 It can be beef suet or even vegetable shortening.
 Peanut butter also supplies high calories.
 Baby birds can digest suet and parents will typically take chunks of it back to the nest.
 Suet-based pellets are also a practical alternative.